jilliankmartin/scheduler/README.md

 Scheduler is a React single page application designed to assist users of a fictional web development bootcamp to book and update mock technical interviews with the school's mentors.
 This project was built for educational purposes, as part of the Lighthouse Labs curriculum.

-The project utilizes React, Webpack, Babel, Express, Axios, Storybook, Cypress and Jest.
+The project utilizes React, Webpack, Babel, Express, Postgres, Axios, Storybook, Cypress and Jest.
+It uses the WebSocket API to make a persistent connection to the scheduler API server, allowing the app to function with multiple users connected.

 ## Final Product